chamambom/resume/docs/index.md

 **Lead Cloud Operations Engineer - Southern Africa** @ [Liquid Intelligent Technologies](https://liquid.tech) _(Aug 2015 - Present)_ <br>

-Hired to lead a remote team of 4 cloud engineers operating in Southern Africa (Zambia ,Botswana , Zimbabwe , DRC) to support customers in their cloud adoption journeys by developing end to end cloud migration roadmaps from planning ,implementation and support, doubling as an on-premise systems engineer in the resident country on the day-to-day support of business and operational support systems (BSS & OSS).
+Hired to lead a remote team of 4 cloud engineers operating in Southern Africa (Zambia ,Botswana , Zimbabwe , DRC) to support customers in their cloud adoption journeys by developing end to end cloud migration roadmaps from planning ,implementation and support, doubling as a systems engineer for Zimbabwe resident country) on the day-to-day support of business and operational support systems (BSS & OSS) running on-premise.
 <br>

 - - -